wmcadigital/wmn-design-system/src/www/pages/docs/get-started/index.njk.md

 {% markdown %}
 The West Midlands Network Design System provides a collection of reusable HTML components to build custom services and experiences that adhere to West Midlands Network's design standards.

 There are many different ways to get started with our design system.
-It all depends on your project's needs and whether you are developing or designing.
+It all depends on your project's needs and whether you are developing, designing or somewhere in the middle.

 **These are our guides for getting started:**